People's Progressive Party/Civic: History

 The PPP was founded on 1 January 1950 as a merger of the British Guiana Labour Party led by Forbes Burnham and the Political Affairs Committee led by Cheddi Jagan, and was the first mass party in the country.
 It was initially a multi-ethnic party supported by workers and intellectuals.
 The party held its first congress on 1 April 1951.
 Its third congress was held in 1953, with Burnham unsuccessfully seeking to become party leader.
 The party went on to win the 1953 elections, taking 18 of the 24 elected seats in the House of Assembly, resulting in Jagan becoming Chief Minister.

 However, Jagan's radical social reforms led to the British authorities sending in troops shortly after the elections, claiming there was the threat of a Marxist revolution.
 The PPP government was removed from office and an unelected Interim Legislative Council replaced the House of Assembly.
 General elections were held in 1957, by which time the PPP had split into two factions, which competed against each other at the elections; the faction led by Jagan won nine seats, whilst the Burnham-led faction won three.
 Following the elections, Burnham's faction left the party to establish the Afro-Guyanese-dominated People's National Congress (PNC), establishing an ethnic divide between the two parties, with the PPP left representing Indo-Guyanese.
 The PPP won the 1961 elections by a 1.6% margin, but received almost double the number of seats compared to the PNC, leading to serious inter-racial violence.

-Convinced that Jagan was probably a Communist, the Kennedy administration used the Central Intelligence Agency and forced a reluctant United Kingdom to aid a campaign by conservatives and Burnham loyalists to evict the PPP government.
+Convinced that Jagan was likely a Communist, the Kennedy administration used the Central Intelligence Agency and forced a reluctant United Kingdom to aid a campaign by conservatives and Burnham loyalists to evict the PPP government.
 Riots ensued, with the hope of ousting the Chief Minister.
-In the 1964 elections the PPP won the most seats, but the PNC and the United Force together won more seats, and were invited to form a government.
+In the 1964 elections the PPP won a plurality of the seats, but the PNC and the United Force together won more seats, and were invited to form a government.
 Jagan refused to step down, and had to be removed from office by Governor Richard Luyt.

 Following independence and an outright PNC victory in the 1968 elections, the political scene became increasingly polarized by ethnicity, and in early 1970 the Burnham government declared a republic organized on socialist, non-aligned principles.
 This action co-opted much of the PPP's programme, and the PPP eventually extended limited support to the ruling party on the basis of appeals to patriotism and national unity.
 The controversy over this move led to the emergence of a "third force", the Working People's Alliance (WPA) of Walter Rodney, in 1979.
 All three major parties drew to different extents from Marxist thought, making the racial divide even more pronounced.
 A series of elections in the 1970s and 1980s were rigged by the PNC, who won an increasing number of seats on each occasion.